openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 The Yocto Project uses a mailing list and a patch-based workflow that is similar to the Linux kernel but contains important differences.
-In general, a mailing list exists through which you can submit patches.
+In general, there is a mailing list through which you can submit patches.
 You should send patches to the appropriate mailing list so that they can be reviewed and merged by the appropriate maintainer.
 The specific mailing list you need to use depends on the location of the code you are